vlbrown/Springboard-Data-Science/Capstone1/Readme.md

+# Springboard Data Science Career Track
-# Capstone 1 - Readme
+## Capstone 1

-The Data Science Career Track requires two capstone projects.
+The course curriculum requires two major capstone projects to be compleed and submitted..

 For your first capstone project:
    * Propose a topic that is straightforward in both approach and complexity.